hmailserver/hmailserver/README.md

 Building hMailServer
 --------------------

+Visual Studio 2013 must be started with Run as Administrator.

 1. Download the source code from this Git repository.
 2. Compile the solution hmailserver\source\Server\hMailServer\hMailServer.sln.
    This will build the hMailServer server-part (hMailServer.exe)